Yes, it’s that time for a strategic action plan!

 Now, convert your goals and objectives into more detailed short-term action plans.

 The way I do this with clients is by using my F.A.S.T.
 90-Day Sprint method.
 (F.A.S.T. stands for Focus.
-Accountability.
+Alignment.
 Structure.
 Timelines.)

 Each sprint centers on achieving distinct milestones, which support the targeted objective.